17 Family Cars That Don't Look Like Family Cars

-There are a lot of planes, trains, and automobiles out there, and there are so many of the latter that it can be hard to conceptualize.
-According to the IHS Automotive, there were about 253 million cars on the road in 2014, a staggering number that's probably only gotten larger since.
-So if you're a parent who drives your loved ones frequently, cars have probably evolved into something more than just a shiny symbol of freedom and luxury.
+There are a lot of planes, trains, and automobiles out there—so many of the latter, in fact, that it can be really hard to make a shopping decision.
+According to IHS Markit, there were about 253 million cars on the road in 2014, and we imagine that already staggering figure has only gotten larger since.
+So if you drive your loved ones around frequently, cars have probably evolved into something more than just a shiny symbol of freedom and luxury.
 And even if you think of your car as something that gets you from point A to point B, safety has probably become a much bigger priority.
-In the hopes of helping you make a more informed decision and investment, we decided to compile a list of the 12 most family-friendly cars.
+In the hopes of helping you make a more informed decision and investment, we decided to compile a list of the 17 best family-friendly cars.

 Chevrolet Bolt EV ($37,495)